AllenZzw/bcp-mapf/README.md

 Known Issues
 -----
-- Currently, the solutions from the LNS solver and the BCP solver are not synchronized.
-The primal solution of BCP is updated mainly by the simple rounding primal heuristic.
+- ~~Currently, the solutions from the LNS solver and the BCP solver are not synchronized.
+The primal solution of BCP is updated mainly by the simple rounding primal heuristic.~~ (fixed)